-This includes at supplier section stage, where our Procurement Policy incorporates proactive Modern Slavery evaluation in all tenders as part of a balanced scorecard.
+Our Procurement Policy incorporates proactive Modern Slavery evaluation in all tenders as part of a balanced scorecard.
 It then becomes a key aspect of the legal agreement between us and our suppliers, as English Heritage's Supplier Charter sets out moral and compliance expectations, and forms part of the contract between parties.

 Once suppliers are working with us, our Vendor Management Framework standardises and enhances contract management practices across the organisation, thus ensuring Modern Slavery continues to be focused on throughout the trading relationship.
-Management of the risk of Modern Slavery in this way forms part of the spectrum of English Heritage's ongoing supply chain assurance, along with Environmental Sustainability, Equality Diversity & Inclusion, Health & Safety and Information Security.
+Management of the risk of Modern Slavery in this way forms part of the spectrum of English Heritage's ongoing supply chain assurance, along with Environmental Sustainability, Equity Diversity & Inclusion, Health & Safety and Information Security.